StuntsPT/shell-extension-radeon-power-profile-manager/README.md

 ##Credits:

 The code for this extension was written using gnome-shell-extension-tool and most of the code was based on the "simple todo list" from bsaleil (https://github.com/bsaleil/todolist-gnome-shell-extension).
 Big thanks to you!
+The icons were created by Todd-partridge (https://github.com/Gen2ly) and slightly modified by myself.

 ##License:
 This software is licensed under the GPLv2.